WebRTC

 - This identity does not need to be declared in advance with the webRTC token generation method, the call link platform will create this token for you.
 By defining this, you ensure that whoever is receiving this call (Conversations agent, or your webRTC user in your webRTC application) is able to correctly recognize and identify the calling party.

-- If you omit these values, the end user will be presented with a popup window asking him to enter his name before the call can be started.
-This is especially recommended when using ROOMS as the destination type.
+- If you omit these values, the end user will have to fill in his name before the call can be started.
+This is especially recommended when using ROOM as the destination type.

 - The destination type and associated characteristics.